gogsia86/farmers-market/OLLAMA_SETUP_GUIDE.md

 // Usage
 const answer = await askAgriculturalQuestion(
-  "What's the best time to plant tomatoes in a temperate climate?"
+  "What's the best time to plant tomatoes in a temperate climate?", );
-);
 ```